MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Method

 \subsection{Problem Formulation}

-In GRPO-style RLVR, we sample an input prompt $x$ from the training dataset $\mathcal{D}$.
-The policy $\pi_\theta$ then generates $K$ rollouts $\{y_i\}_{i=1}^K$ with $y_i \sim \pi_\theta(\cdot\mid x)$, and a verifier $\mathcal{V}$ assigns a binary reward $R_{\mathcal{V}}(x,y_i)\in\{0,1\}$ indicating whether each rollout is correct.
+In GRPO-style RLVR, the frozen behavior policy collects $K$ rollouts for each prompt, and a verifier assigns binary rewards indicating whether each rollout is correct.
 GRPO updates rely on within-group relative advantages computed from these verifier rewards.
-A key difficulty arises in the failed-sample situation, where all $K$ rollouts receive zero verifier reward, i.e., $R_{\mathcal{V}}(x,y_i)=0$ for all $i$.
-In this case, the verifier provides no discrimination among candidates, causing the within-group advantage signal to collapse and providing little policy-gradient learning signal, which leads to diminishing returns and training plateaus.

-Inspired by how humans use verbal feedback to localize errors and guide corrections, we introduce verbal feedback into GRPO training to provide learning signal on failed samples, where the scalar verifier offers little discrimination.
+A key difficulty arises for failed samples, where all $K$ rollouts fail verification.
+In this case, the verifier provides no discrimination among candidates, causing the within-group advantage signal to collapse and providing no policy-gradient learning signal, which may lead to training plateaus.
+Inspired by how humans use verbal feedback to localize errors and guide corrections, we introduce verbal feedback into RLVR to provide learning signal on failed samples, where the scalar verifier offers little discrimination.
 This raises a core question: \textbf{How can we convert verbal feedback into a stable learning signal that continues to improve the policy on failed samples?} Formally, our goal is to design a feedback-derived surrogate objective $\mathcal{J}_\theta$ that provides informative gradients and supports stable optimization: